 Indianapolis Motor Speedway opened in 1909 with multiple races each season.
-In 1911 track promoters decided instead to host just one spectacular event each Memorial Day.
+In 1911, track promoters decided instead to host just one spectacular event each Memorial Day.
 The inaugural Indianapolis 500-Mile Race, with $27,500 in prizes, drew 40 qualifying cars and 80,000 spectators.
-Ray Harroun won the victory with his yellow Marmon Wasp, and the Indianapolis 500 became an American institution.
+Ray Harroun won with his yellow #32 Marmon Wasp, and the Indianapolis 500 became an American institution.

 Gil Andersen was born in Norway and immigrated to the United States.
 Andersen raced in the first six runnings of the Indianapolis 500.
 While he never won the race, Andersen led 18 laps in the 1913 event, and 26 laps in 1915.
 He often drove Stutz cars in competition.
 Andersen is pictured here in 1912.

 The fourth annual Indianapolis 500 took place on May 30, 1914.
 French driver Rene Thomas, with riding mechanic Robert Laly, took the checkered flag in a French-built Delage.
 Thomas set a new average race speed record of 82.47 miles per hour.
 In fact, Europe dominated the 1914 race.
 French and Belgian drivers finished in five of the top six places.

 Henry Ford posed in the Barber-Warnock Special at the 1924 Indianapolis 500.
-Familiar faces stand behind him, including Louis Chevrolet (with thick moustache), Barney Oldfield (with cigar) and Edsel Ford (in plaid overcoat).
+Familiar faces stood behind him, including Louis Chevrolet (with thick moustache), Barney Oldfield (with cigar), and Edsel Ford (in plaid overcoat).
 The special was powered by a Frontenac Ford -- a Model T engine with overhead valves in the cylinder head.
 Car #27 finished the race in 17th place.

 Official Program of the Indianapolis Motor Speedway 15th International Sweepstakes 500 Mile Race, May 30, 1927